How to Use a Wedge Pillow

 Occasionally, you might find yourself needing to work while in bed.
 To position your body, use a wedge pillow as a new desk.
 It helps if the thin part of the taper rests on your lap and the widest part near your knees is on top of your legs.
 Place an object on top of the pillow, such as a laptop or tablet, and it will rest comfortably so that you don't strain your wrists.

-To use a wedge pillow as a neck pillow, first, position it between your neck and the headrest of your seat.
+To use a wedge cushion as a neck pillow, first, position it between your neck and the headrest of your seat.
 Make sure that you have enough room between your neck and the edge of the wedge pillow so that you can relax your head and shoulders.
 If you are using the wedge as an eye pillow, make sure that it is placed behind your ears and against your forehead so that it supports your eyes and reduces pressure on your temples.
 Finally, if you are using the wedge as a stomach sleeper pillow, make sure that it is placed between your legs so that it supports your stomach and reduces pressure on your bladder.

 What Are the Types of Wedge Pillows?